-Contingency Fee: Oppose legislation that would authorize state and/or local governments to enter into contingency fee contracts or to employ outside counsel to be paid by the defendants or the state from the proceeds of awards and/or settlements.
+Contingency Fee: Oppose legislation that would authorize state, local governments and/or political subdivisions to enter into contingency fee contracts or to employ outside counsel to be paid by the defendants or the state (from the proceeds of awards and/or settlements).
 Support additional legislative oversight.